Home

 Introduction to Cornell University

-With deep academic roots in the college town of Ithaca, in New York City, and an ever-expanding presence in communities across New York State, the nation and the world, Cornellians have unparalleled and unlimited opportunities for learning, engagement, experience, and impact.
+With deep academic roots in the college town of Ithaca, in New York City, and an ever-expanding presence in communities across New York State, the nation and the world, Cornellians have unparalleled and unlimited opportunities for learning, discovery and engagement.

 The Office of Global Learning has incredible study abroad opportunities in over 40 countries.